 A business that sells personal information about a California consumer and that is required to comply with Section 1798.120 of AB No. 375 shall, in a form that is reasonably accessible to consumers:

-(1) provide a clear and conspicuous link on the business’ Internet homepage, titled “Do Not Sell My Personal Information,” to an Internet webpage that enables a consumer, or a person authorized by the consumer, to opt out of the sale of the consumer’s personal information.
+(1) provide a clear and conspicuous button or link on the business’ Internet homepage, titled “Do Not Sell My Personal Information,” to an Internet webpage that enables a consumer, or a person authorized by the consumer, to opt-out of the sale of the consumer’s personal information.
+The button or link must also be on any webpage where personal information is collected.
 A business shall not require a consumer to create an account in order to direct the business not to sell the consumer’s personal information.

 (2) include a description of a consumer’s rights pursuant to Section 1798.120, along with a separate link to the “Do Not Sell My Personal Information” Internet webpage in: